stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 # How?

 If you know what's going on, at all levels in the client's organization, you can add more value to the client.
-Not only that, the client CEO and leadership team have a tangible context and rationale for accepting your proposals.
+Not only that, the client CEO and leadership team have a tangible context for accepting your proposals.

 # Consulting Sales Today

 Historically consulting sales are highly dependent on interpreting what's going on via personal relationships with a few key stakeholders.
-Over lunches, dinners and workshops we try to interpret _the problem_, before scoping out potential ways to help.
+Over time consuming lunches, dinners and workshops consultants try to interpret _the problem_, before scoping out potential ways to help.

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents
-* Consultants sometimes get blamed for poor client execution
+* Consultants get blamed for poor client execution
 * On-selling more work takes lots of time, energy and some luck

 # Consulting Sales Future